BAT sticks to earnings forecast, flags first signs of sales weakness

 The world’s No. 2 tobacco company expects 2020 constant currency adjusted revenue growth around the low end of the 3% to 5% range and will continue with its dividend pay-out ratio of 65% of adjusted diluted EPS and growth, it said.

+The company said it has not laid off any employees or furloughed any staff due to the pandemic.

+BAT said it has seen limited impact on consumer demand, pricing or consumers’ ability to access products, but added that sales in global travel retail, which represents less than 1% of its sales, have been significantly impacted.

-Reporting by Tanishaa Nadkar in Bengaluru; editing by Patrick Graham
+Reporting by Tanishaa Nadkar in Bengaluru; editing by Patrick Graham and Sriraj Kalluvila